wtsi-hgi/cromwell-setup/README.md

 Cromwell has no security itself, https://cromwell.readthedocs.io/en/stable/Security/

 For the test run I used a proxy nginx server requiring a login and forwarding to Cromwell.
 The openstack url for cromwell is also only viewable internally.
-I shut down the port to all except the proxy.
+I shut down the port to all except the proxy. nginx default config here.
 For serious use we might need to rethink.

 # Problems